ʻIke Loa Summer Program

 Everything we did we tried to connect back to the landscape and the relationship that we have with nature and our environment.
 We incorporated cultural protocol, practices, and perspectives into our learning and discussion.
 Each morning we started the day off with an oli komo and we learned an oli mahalo that we offered to place at the end of the program, along with lāʻi or ti leaf lei that we harvested and made together.

 Food also played a big component in our learning and connection to the land and one another.
-To my surprise, many of the kids were so knowledgable about the plants in the garden.
+To my surprise, many of the kids were so knowledgeable about the plants in the garden.
 We harvested plants that we incorporated into our farm to table lunches.
 Each day half of the group helped in the kitchen and presented the food to their peers.
 Along with that, each day Uncle Jeff offered us exquisite Jasmine tea, that we enjoyed together while we talked story and got to know one other better.

 And as a way of giving back to Huʻehuʻe and the garden, we did a malama ʻāina stewardship project with Aunty Nicole and Aunty Paiden.
 The keiki learned a little about permaculture practices, creating fertile compost, and together we cleared a plot where we later planted ʻolena (tumeric).
 Another part of this project involved the kids working together to build an infrastructure for the ducks.
 They used all natural foraged materials to put it together by hand.
 It turned out looking like a teepee and the ducks love to hang out in it for shade.